greatman/BeaconAPI/README.md

 # BeaconAPI
-An API that allows your plugins to work on Sponge and Bukkit, respectively.
+An abstraction-layer API that allows your plugins to work on Sponge, Bukkit, and Canary.